Consider joining “Pathways Through Burnout”: a cohort experience to reflect, realign, and build supportive practices for navigating burnout.

 - Pathways through burnout arise best when journeyed together in community.

-Taking time out to join a cohort might feel like yet another thing on your never-ending to-do list.
+Taking time out to pursue coaching or join a small-group experience might feel like yet another thing on your never-ending to-do list.
 We don’t want that for you.
-It’s important to us that this experience offers reflection, community, and guidance—all of which support pathways through burnout.
+It’s important to us that any work together offers reflection, community, and guidance—all of which support pathways through burnout.

-One of the most important things a cohort can offer is shared experience, shared space.
+Sometimes, sharing space with others can be the bridge to healing.
 Burnout can leave us feeling isolated.
 And being in community with others can restore a sense of wholeness.
 We come to know (to feel and experience and not just intellectually understand) that we are not alone in being burned out/up.
 Together, we can witness that while our stories and experiences may be unique, there is a power to working with and alongside others similarly burned up.

 This offering is co-created and co-facilitated by Beth Godbee, Ph.D. and Candace Epps-Robertson, Ph.D..